Vertical Skimo Races in the Alps

 If you can, arrive early so you have plenty of time to figure out where the race starts, understand the process after the race, and not feel frantic during the race start.

-- The Meal Afterwards
+- Post-Race Meal

+Some events provide deals at local restaurants afterwards as well—a great opportunity to sample the local cuisine.
 If you are meeting somewhere else for post-race refreshments, stick a few euros in your pocket for that bonus cup of hot chocolate!

 Ready?
 Great!
 If you’re living in the Alps, or just passing through on vacation, here’s that list of vertical race options to help you get started!